equt/preset-raw/README.md

 This preset is a fork (?) of the [`@unocss/preset-typography`].
-And it provides the same functionality, but allowing you defining as many variants as possible.
+And it provides the same functionality, but allowing you to define as many variants as possible.

 [`@unocss/preset-typography`]:
   https://github.com/unocss/unocss/tree/main/packages/preset-typography

-This preset currently does nothing (add nothing to your bundle) if no options configured.
-Two options are available,
+The preset does nothing (add nothing to your bundle) unless you've configured to do so.
+There're two options are available,

 - `variants` - `Record<string, (theme: Theme) => CSSValues>`